-24. In recent opinions of the Venice Commission on the Ombudsman institution (such as CDL-AD(2004)041 concerning Serbia), the view has been expressed that the criteria for his/her eligibility should not be too restrictive, and that e.g. a university degree in law is not a necessary prerequisite (although that criterion is widely relied on, e.g. among the Nordic countries).
-At the same time, it may be noted that the conditions of eligibility as stated in the original Article 3.1 of the Law were favourably commented on in the above opinion CDL-AD(2003)006.
-There is no uniform approach to this issue among the Council of Europe's member states.

-25. The key matter here is that the qualifications of the Defender as now declared in the Constitution and affirmed in the Law are acceptable as long as it may be assumed that the primary condition of the person being held in high respect/esteem by the public at large is given a strong interpretation, consistent with the general purpose of the Law.
+- 16. In recent opinions of the Venice Commission on the Ombudsman institution (such as CDL-AD (2004) 41 concerning Serbia), the view has been expressed that the criteria for his/her eligibility should not be too restrictive, and that e.g. a university degree in law is not a necessary prerequisite (although that criterion is widely relied on, e.g. among the Nordic countries).
+At the same time, it may be noted that the conditions of eligibility as stated in the original Article 3(1) of the Law were favourably commented on in the above opinion CDL-AD (2003) 6. - 17.
+The key matter here is that the qualifications of the Defender as now declared in the Constitution and affirmed in the Law are acceptable as long as it may be assumed that the primary condition of the person being held in high respect/esteem by the public at large is given a strong interpretation, consistent with the general purpose of the Law.
 On such interpretation, this declared condition does indicate respect not only based on renown for achievement, but also on a reputation for sagacity and integrity (which similarly is indicated by the degree of consensus envisaged for his/her election to the office).
-Such qualities are of immense value as a pillar of the effectiveness and authority of the Defender both towards the administration being monitored and the members of the public plying for his/her assistance (especially during a period of consolidation of the position of the Defender within the democratic system), as well as for his/her independence.

-26. Para.
-2 of this Article lays down the principles for the election/appointment of the Human Rights Defender and now provides, in conformity with Article 83.1.1 of the Constitution, that the Defender shall be elected by the National Assembly by at least $3/5^{ths}$ of the total number of Deputies, for a term of 6 years.
-The Law further provides that the election shall take place among candidates proposed by at least $1/5^{th}$ of the total Deputies in the Assembly.
-The change thus affirmed, necessitated by the impact of the Constitution, is that the President of the Republic is no longer expected to participate in the nomination of candidates, while the minimum number of Deputies required to support a nomination remains the same.

-27. The amended version of this Article is to be welcomed, and the principle of having the ultimate selection of the person of the Human Rights Defender supported by such qualified majority as required by the Constitution and the Law is in accord with views expressed in general and specific relations within opinions of the Venice Commission and statements of the governing organs of the Council of Europe, as well as the OSCE/ODHIR.
+Such qualities are of immense value as a pillar of the effectiveness and authority of the Defender both towards the administration being monitored and the members of the public plying for his/her assistance (especially during a period of consolidation of the position of the Defender within the democratic system), as well as for his/her independence. - 18.
+Para.
+2 of this Article lays down the principles for the election/appointment of the Human Rights Defender and now provides, in conformity with Article 83.1(1) of the Constitution, that the Defender shall be elected by the National Assembly by at least 3/5 ths of the total number of Deputies, for a term of 6 years.
+The Law further provides that the election shall take place among candidates proposed by at least 1/5 th of the total Deputies in the Assembly.
+The change thus affirmed, necessitated by the impact of the Constitution, is that the President of the Republic is no longer expected to participate in the nomination of candidates, while the minimum number of Deputies required to support a nomination remains the same. - 19.
+The amended version of this Article is to be welcomed, and the principle of having the ultimate selection of the person of the Human Rights Defender supported by such qualified majority as required by the Constitution and the Law is highly acceptable and in accord with views expressed in general and specific relations within opinions of the Venice Commission and statements of the governing organs of the Council of Europe, as well as the OSCE/ODHIR.

-28. The question mainly remaining with respect to the Law is whether it might be necessary or desirable to state specifically that the election of the Defender should be based on a nomination of not less than two or three candidates, and whether considerations of gender equality should be expressly provided for in the process of nomination (including at least one woman in the proposal).
+The question mainly remaining with respect to the Law is whether it might be necessary or desirable to state specifically that the election of the Defender should be based on a nomination of not less than two or three candidates, and whether considerations of gender equality should be expressly provided for in the process of nomination.